Obmondo/kubeaid/argocd-helm-charts/whoami/charts/whoami/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 5.0.0

+The chart is now tested with Kubernetes >= 1.24 and Helm >= 3.9.

+Future upgrades may introduce undetected breaking changes if you continue to use older versions.

+### Upgrading to version 4.0.0

+Some parameters related to port management have been modified:

+- Parameter `service.port` has been renamed `service.ports.http`.
+- Parameter `service.nodePort` has been renamed `service.nodePorts.http`.

+### Upgrading to version 3.0.0

+Some parameters related to image management have been modified:

+- Registry prefix in `image.repository` parameters is now configured in `image.registry`.
+- Parameter `imagePullSecrets` has been renamed `global.imagePullSecrets`.

 ### Upgrading to version 2.0.0

 The chart is no more compatible with Helm 2.